 Prior to assuming this leadership role, Rev. Herring worked as the director for racial equity and community engagement for the W.K.
 Kellogg Foundation, the fifth largest foundation in the world.
-While serving in this role, he advanced racial justice by ensuring groups leading racial justice work they had resources to propel their campaigns and initiatives.
+While serving in this role, he advanced racial justice by ensuring groups leading racial justice work had resources to propel their campaigns and initiatives.

-His return to Faith in Action this past spring is an encore performance of sorts.
-He also previously served as Faith in Action’s director of training and formation.
-While in this role, he expanded the organization’s training program, sharpened the group’s racial equity lens and insisted the network of faith leaders go to persons living closest to the pain of oppression and isolation.
-It is because of his leadership, and his partnership with others, that Faith in Action’s clergy leaders stepped out of their pulpits or congregations and stepped onto the streets of Ferguson, Missouri in the aftermath of the fatal police shooting of Mike Brown.
-He challenged the international network to live up to its deepest moral values and to disrupt the status quo, a mission they’ve been on ever since.
+Rev. Herring previously served as Faith in Action’s director of training and faith formation.
+In that role, Rev. Herring expanded the organization’s training program, sharpened its racial equity lens and insisted the network of faith leaders more deeply engage and empower people living closest to the pain of oppression and isolation.
+It is because of his leadership, and his partnership with others, that Faith in Action’s clergy leaders stepped out of their pulpits and stepped onto the streets of Ferguson, Missouri in the aftermath of the fatal police shooting of Michael Brown and other cities with similar uprisings thereafter such as Baltimore and Charlotte.
+He challenged the international network to live up to its deepest moral values and to disrupt the status quo, a mission Faith in Action has been on ever since.

 The 21st century movement for racial and social justice is fortunate to list him among the leaders reshaping how this nation utilizes faith to organize communities to achieve progress and change.

 Rev. Herring is a devoted husband to Debbie Herring and the proud father of two sons.